Deutsches Aktieninstitut’s management team

 With a doctorate in law, she followed a varied route before landing in communication: after a bank apprenticeship and study, first job with Schwerin Savings Bank followed by a period abroad in Sweden, with us she turned her hand to the European Company Statute and MiFID.
 In addition, she took charge of our Finanzplatz-Magazin publication with great commitment.

 In 2012 she became Head of Press and Public Relations, since March 2020 she has been Head of Communication.
-Alongside this, she works on Deutsches Aktieninstitut’s sustainability team.
+Since 2023, she leads Deutsches Aktieninstitut’s newly founded sustainability department.

 The mother of three almost adult children is an enthusiastic reader of crime novels and thrillers.
 For her, holidays always mean sea, and she still has ties to Berlin.